 Currency restrictions enacted by the Venezuelan government in 2003 have become more restrictive and have impacted the ability of Herbalife Venezuela, to obtain U.S. dollars at the official foreign exchange rate.
 The application and approval processes have been intermittently delayed in recent periods, and the timing and ability to obtain U.S. dollars at the official exchange rate remains uncertain.
 In certain instances, we have made appropriate applications through the Venezuelan government and its Foreign Exchange Commission, CADIVI, for approval to obtain U.S. dollars to pay for imported products and an annual dividend at the official exchange rate.
 In other instances, in order to timely provide products to our distributors, we did not register certain shipments with CADIVI, or non-CADIVI registered, and instead used a legal parallel market mechanism for payment.
-If CADIVI does not approve further exchange sa the official exchange rate, Herbalife Venezuela could continue to use a legal parallel exchange to could could further deteriorate in future periods which would have a negative impact to our earnings if we are unable to access the official rate.
+If CADIVI does not approve further exchanges at the official exchange rate, Herbalife Venezuela could continue to use a legal parallel exchange process to exchange U.S. dollars in addition to going through CADIVI to obtain the official rate.
+The parallel market exchange rate was approximately 63% less favorable than the official exchange rate as of December 31, 2009 and could further deteriorate in future periods which would have a negative impact to our earnings if we are unable to access the official rate.